bbc/childrens-games-starter-pack/docs/game-delivery-definitions.md

 ## Release Candidate

-> A working Release Candidate game delivery is fully complete and ready for Certification and Technical Testing.
-When this is delivered to the BBC, the game team have a week in which to do a final review before submitting it for Certification, which takes two to three weeks typically.
+> A working Release Candidate game delivery that is fully tested, content complete and ready for Certification and Technical Testing, meeting the below listed Definitions.
+This will be delivered to the BBC one week before Certification testing is scheduled to be begin.
+When this is delivered, the game team have a week (Team Acceptance week) in which to do a final review to ensure it meets both the technical and editorial standards before submitting it for Certification (which takes three weeks typically).
+This review may result in some minor changes being required.
+This week is NOT to be seen as an additional week for development.

 ### Release Candidate version of the Software for the Deliverables (including Source Code and Object Code)